top of page

 RESPONDING TO GOD’S WORD

-*AFFIRMATION OF FAITH (Unison) Adapted from the Second Helvetic Confession (1561)
+*AFFIRMATION OF FAITH (Unison)

 OFFERING INVITATION